My easy buttermilk roasted chicken recipe marinates chicken in a simple buttermilk mixture then roasts it to perfection in the oven!

 - Dark Meat: If you use dark meat chicken pieces, after roasting the chicken for 45 minutes at 400, turn down the oven to 350 and continue to cook until chicken is done and juices run clear about 7-10 minutes.

 - Rosemary: Ah, the aromatic herb!
 I use fresh rosemary when I can — it goes so beautifully with the chicken! — but dried works too.
 Know that you’ll need to use much less dried herb than you would fresh though.
-Don’t over season!
+Don’t over-season!

-How Long Can You Keep This In The Fridge?
+- How Long Can You Keep This In The Fridge?
+Once fully cooked, this chicken will keep in your fridge for 3-4 days.

-This recipe has make-ahead magic built right in!
+- Make-Ahead Tips: This recipe has make-ahead magic built right in!
 You must let the chicken marinate at least a day, preferably two.
 So go ahead and let your chicken get cozy in the fridge!

 Serving Recommendations

-My very favorite way to serve this buttermilk roasted chicken recipe is with some delicious sides!
-Go for my roasted green beans to carry that roasted flavor through, and add on a light, sweet strawberry spinach salad to balance out the baked flavors.
-Your dinner guests will be satisfied and happy!
+My very favorite way to serve this roasted chicken recipe is with some delicious sides!
+Go for my crockpot creamed corn, au gratin potatoes, brown sugar roasted carrots, roasted green beans to carry that roasted flavor through.

 Buttermilk Roasted Chicken